CloudyAnt/Qfig/README.md

 - Run `qcmds local edit` to write only-in-this-device commands.

 *Any new changes will be effective in new sessions.
 To make it effective immidiately by running command `resh` in shell or `. $profile` in powershell.*

-*Bash is supposed but has not been rigorously tested.*